 How can library time cultivate a lifetime love of literature?

 Our librarian is relentless in discovering the special connection that can spark a love of reading within every child and believes that there is a book waiting for everyone.
-As you walk around PBS, you’ll hear students and faculty discussing their latest reads; faculty sharing in a book club or recommending a new books to one another; parents and children discovering new authors together.
+As you walk around PBS, you’ll hear students and faculty discussing their latest reads, faculty sharing in a book club or recommending new books to one another, and parents and children discovering new authors together.

 Through stories and book talks, the library fosters an appreciation of traditional and current literature, as students are exposed to the best of fiction and nonfiction books.
 Library stories offer support to the classroom literacy curriculum and enhance each student’s cultural literacy.